Learning noisy tissue dynamics across time scales

 Second, the stochastic dynamics observed in tissues requires modeling probability distributions and transition probabilities.
-In order to do so, we combine GNNs with normalizing flows, a class of generative models used to generate and sample complex probability distributions~\cite{Tabak2010,Rezende2015,Kobyzev2021}.
+In order to do so, we combine GNNs with normalizing flows, a class of generative models that can be used to efficiently generate, manipulate, and sample complex probability distributions~\cite{Tabak2010,Rezende2015,Kobyzev2021,Liu2019}.
 One of the key deliverables of this approach is the inference of individual cell-level probability distributions from a single tissue-level experiment.
-The reason why this is useful is the following: while it is known that noise can have important implications in biological systems \cite{Amir2018,Golding2024,Hofling2013,Paulsson2005,Tsimring2014}, it is not easy to perform reliable measurements of individual cell level stochasticity within tissues due to the high variability of biological samples.
+The reason why this is useful is the following: while it is known that noise can have important implications in biological systems \cite{Amir2018,Golding2024,Hofling2013,Paulsson2005,Tsimring2014}, it is not easy to perform reliable measurements of individual cell level stochasticity within tissues.

 Third, the dynamics of biological tissues is often non-Markovian, an inescapable consequence of the fact that we cannot explicitly account for all the processes at play within each cell.
 Hence, one needs to keep track of the tissue over multiple time scales in order to predict its future.
-This is particularly challenging when these time scales are very different, because it requires handling an enormous amount of data all at the same time.
-In order to tackle this challenge, we take inspiration from WaveNet, a generative model recently developed to generate natural-sounding speech that mimics human voices~\cite{Oord2016}.
+This is particularly challenging when these time scales are very different, because it requires handling large amounts of data all at once.
+In order to tackle this challenge, we take inspiration from WaveNet, a generative model developed to generate natural-sounding speech that mimics human voices~\cite{Oord2016,Wu2019}.
 In the case of voice, for instance, the duration of a spoken word is of the order of seconds, while the pitch of sounds can go from 100 Hz to 1000 Hz.
 Crucially, however, it is not necessary to resolve the whole audio signal at the shortest time scales.
 It suffices to describe the slowly-varying modulation of a carrier signal, like in AM radio.
 In a nutshell, WaveNet combines a version of this multiple time-scale approach, known as a causal dilated convolution, with autoregressive generative models.
-This strategy applied to GNNs yields graph WaveNets \cite{Wu2019}.
+This strategy applied to GNNs is henceforth referred to as graph WaveNets.

-Going back to biological tissues, using graph WaveNets in conjunction with normalizing flows, we can accurately generate the {\it microscopic} (e.g. single cell) dynamics, crucially including biological variability and noise, starting from experimental measurements of a multicellular system.
-This can, for instance, be used as a building block for creating digital twins of living tissues, a much sought-after goal for clinical and bioengineering applications~\cite{Bunne2024,Katsoulakis2024}.